Articles by Matthew Gilligan

 Many of you will be aware that the Government have changed the rules on gift duty, repealing gift duty legislation from 1 October 2011.
 The effect of this is that IRD will no longer have an interest in gifts made after this date, as the transference of wealth will no longer be subject to gift duty from this point.

 We consider that best practice is to ensure that your solvency is evidenced at the time that any gift is completed.
 This means that a solvency statement or certificate should be executed at the time of the gift referring to the fact that the donor is able to meet debts as they fall due.
-In some cases this should be a certificate signed off by an independent qualified party such as an accountant.
-In some cases it might be a simpler declaration by the donor.
+In some cases, this should be a certificate signed off by an independent qualified party such as an accountant.
+In other cases, it might be a simpler declaration by the donor.